MSLNZ/msl-package-manager/docs/new_package_readme.rst

    (overwrites existing files).
 As such, it is excluded from the repository (i.e., this folder is specified in the **.gitignore** file).
-If you want to keep the files located in **docs/_autosummary** you should rename the folder to, for example, **docs/_api** and then the changes made to the files in the **docs/_api** folder will be kept and will be included in the repository.
+If you want to keep the files located in **docs/_autosummary** you should rename the folder to, for example, **docs/_api** and then the changes made to the files in the **docs/_api** folder will be kept and can be included in the repository.

 To display the help message::